Phone: (919) 962-1564

 Population biology/population genetics: interaction among social, demographic, and genetic structures of human populations; modeling complex mating structures

-Sub-Saharan African pastoralism: human population ecology; population-environment interactions; demographic causes and consequences of changing subsistence patterns; cultural and biological responses to environmental fluctuations and uncertainty.
+Sub-Saharan African pastoralism: human population ecology; population-environment interactions; demographic causes and consequences of changing livelihoods; cultural and biological responses to environmental fluctuations and uncertainty.

-For more than 15 years, I have been studying the population ecology of Turkana pastoralists in northwest Kenya.
-This work is part of a larger, long term multidisciplinary study of the ecosystem of that region.
-The central questions of this project are 1) how do these nomads respond, behaviorally and biologically, to their harsh, fluctuating, unpredictable environment?
+For more than three decades my research has focused on human ecology in the vast rangelands of East Africa.
+This included studying the population ecology of Turkana pastoralists in northwest Kenya as part of a larger, long term multidisciplinary study of the ecosystem of that region.
+The central questions of this project were 1) how do these nomads respond, behaviorally and biologically, to their harsh, fluctuating, unpredictable environment?
 2) What effects do the human subsistence strategies have on the local environment?
-The demographic component of the project takes a biocultural approach.
-That is, it incorporates investigation of demonstrably important biological and environmental influences (e.g., nutrition, disease) on population replacement, but utilizes ethnographic methods to elucidate the values and cultural practices that shape the more proximate determinants of fertility and mortality.
-Another phase of this work has focused on reproductive ecology, with investigations of the relationships between Turkana health, nutrition, and lactation, on the one hand, and reproductive biology and fertility on the other.
+The demographic component of the project took a biocultural approach.
+That is, it incorporated investigation of demonstrably important biological and environmental influences (e.g., nutrition, disease) on population replacement, but utilizing ethnographic methods to elucidate the values and cultural practices that shape the more proximate determinants of fertility and mortality.
+Another phase of this work focused on reproductive ecology, with investigations of the relationships between Turkana health, nutrition, and lactation, on the one hand, and reproductive biology and fertility on the other.

-Most recently, I have begun a study among Maasai in northern Tanzania.
-The general goal of the project is to clarify the mutual relationship between demography and subsistence patterns — that is, how household or extended family size and composition influence subsistence strategies, and how changes in subsistence in turn affect fertility, reproductive health, early mortality, and mobility and migration.
-In conjunction with additional ecological data (being collected in collaboration other anthropologists and ecologists), this work will contribute to an assessment of systemic connections among human population dynamics and changes in land use, environmental degradation, biodiversity, the viability of community based conservation, and human well-being.
+More recently, I have pursued another long-term study among Maasai in northern Tanzania, in collaboration with J.T.
+McCabe (University of Colorado, Boulder).
+The general goal of the project is to clarify the causes of changing livelihood patterns (especially engagement of these pastoralists with agriculture and labor migration), and the sociocultural, biological, and ecological consequences of these changes.
+I am particularly interested in the mutual relationship between demography and livelihoods — that is, how household or extended family size and composition influence subsistence strategies, and how changes in subsistence in turn affect fertility, reproductive health, and mobility and migration.
+In conjunction with additional ecological data (collected in collaboration with other anthropologists and ecologists), this work will contribute to an assessment of systemic connections among human population dynamics and changes in land use, environmental degradation, biodiversity, the viability of community based conservation, and human well-being.

 Little, M.A. and P.W.
 Leslie, eds.
 (1999) Turkana Herders of the Dry Savanna.
 Ecology and Biobehavioral Response of Nomads to an Uncertain Environment.
 Oxford University Press.